Formed in 1984, the Brigham Young University Public School Partnership is a collaborative effort of three groups:

 - The David O. McKay School of Education

 - The arts and sciences colleges and departments at BYU that participate in preparing secondary teachers.

 - Five public school districts (Alpine, Jordan, Nebo, Provo City, and Wasatch County)

 The foundational principle of the BYU Public School Partnership states that improving public education requires teacher training institutions and public schools to collaborate to simultaneously improve teacher education and K–12 student learning.
 Participating school districts educate about one-third of Utah's school children, and they employ over 7,000 teachers.

-The Governing Board for the Partnership includes the superintendents of the five participating school districts, the dean of the McKay School of Education, and the executive director of CITES (the Partnership's facilitating unit).
+The Governing Board of the Partnership includes the superintendents of the five participating school districts, the dean of the McKay School of Education, and the executive director of CITES (the Partnership's facilitating unit).
 This board collaboratively identifies needs that can be most effectively addressed by the combined efforts of the university and school districts.
 For organizational purposes, Partnership initiatives are grouped under three categories: professional development, education support, and research and publications.

-EPP: The Educator Preparation Program is a collaborative unit which prepares undergraduate secondary teaching majors or minors.
+EPP: The Educator Preparation Program (EPP) is a collaborative unit which prepares undergraduate secondary teaching majors or minors.
 The EPP consists of the McKay School of Education and seven other BYU colleges, comprising 26 departments.